joe-bryan/projects/README.md

 ## Hello!
 This is a list of some my projects.
-Please keep checking back as I am adding more as on a weekly basis.
+Please keep check soon as I will be adding a variety of projects.

 ---